Laefy/Brik/README.md

 Finally, if you are using `gdb` (on Linux for instance), also ensure that `miDebuggerPath` points to `gdb` executable.
 Save the `launch.json` file.

-From now on, pressing F5 or running `Debug: Start Debugging.` should allow you to start the game.
+From now on, pressing F5 or running `Debug: Start Debugging` should allow you to start the game.